ibm-cloud-docs/assistant/dialog-methods.md

 ### String.equalsIgnoreCase(String)
 {: #dialog-methods-strings-equals-ignore-case}

-This method returns true if the specified string equals the input string regardless of whether the case of the letters match.
+This method returns `true` if the specified string equals the input string, regardless of whether the case of the letters match.

 Input: "yes"